dwarvesf/brainery/updates/changelog/2024-state-of-dwarves-semi-annual-review.md

 ![](assets/2024-state-of-dwarves-semi-annual-review-echelon.webp)

 ### Launching Dwarves internship program
 We’ve launched another internship batch.
-This time, we welcome Dat Nguyen and Ngoc Quang to our team.
+This time, we welcome @datnguyennnx and @ngocquang to our team.
 We hope Dat and Quang will thrive and grow with us as they embark on this new chapter at Dwarves.

 ### Team promotion and new teammate
-We've made some changes to our team structure.
-Huy Nguyen has been promoted to Chief of Staff, and Minh Nguyen is now our Junior PM and Executive Assistant.
-We're also delighted to welcome our new teammate, Minh Le, who brings business development experience to our team.
+We've made some changes to our team structure. @hnh has been promoted to Chief of Staff, and @minh_cloud is now our Junior PM and Executive Assistant.
+We're also delighted to welcome our new teammate, @minh, who brings business development experience to our team.

 ### Brand new merchandise
 The operations team is gearing up for another batch of t-shirts and stickers.
 The response to the new sticker set has been positive.
 We’re excited to see our community members sporting these items and showcasing their pride in being part of the Dwarves Foundation.